netlas-io/netlas-scripts/README.md

 **Additional arguments:**

 `-k/--key` - your API key.
-The default is obtained from the OS-specific user config dir, but you can change it (input like "--key nEwKEy").
+The default is obtained from the OS-specific user config dir, but you can change it (input like `--key nEwKEy`).

 `-e/--print-errors` - Displaying errors during the parsing process is disabled by default.

 **Output:**

-A sequence of email addresses in the console can be redirected to a file using output redirection (> or >>).
+A sequence of email addresses in the console can be redirected to a file using output redirection (`>` or `>>`).

 ## Documents by Domain